New Native CDFI Awards Celebrate the Vision, Ingenuity, and Transformational Impact of Native CDFIs

 - Native CDFI Seed Capital Award.
 Lummi CDFI in Bellingham, Washington won a $25,000 grant to help launch its new peer-to-peer technical assistance program that will strengthen the capacity and skillsets of Native-owned businesses.
 Since its founding in 2006, the CDFI, which serves the Lummi Nation and surrounding Pacific Northwest region, has seen an increased need for technical assistance as a growing number of entrepreneurs are requesting help with accounting, record keeping, marketing, and more.

-Presented today at the Opportunity Finance Network (OFN) Conference in Washington D.C., the Awards are a joint initiative of Wells Fargo; First Nations Oweesta Corporation, the oldest Native CDFI intermediary; and OFN, a national network of CDFIs.
+Presented today at the Opportunity Finance Network (OFN) Conference in Washington D.C., the Awards are a joint initiative of Wells Fargo; Oweesta Corporation, the oldest Native CDFI intermediary; and OFN, a national network of CDFIs.

 “Oweesta is excited to honor our Native CDFIs in this new way,” said Chrystel Cornelius, Oweesta Executive Director.
 “In its nearly 20 years, Four Directions has created amazing new homeownership and entrepreneurship opportunities for the Wabanaki people.
 Its Community Development program marks a new day of collaboration and partnership at the Wabanaki and tribal level.
 We look forward to seeing the program evolve.
 Across the country in Washington state, Lummi CDFI is a much trusted and looked to resource for the first peoples of the Pacific Northwest.
 Its peer-to-peer technical assistance program will help the CDFI uplift even more tribal small businesses.”